tdkehoe/Firebase-Tutorial/Firebase_CRUD.md

 Change `<title></title>` to `<title>CRUDiest Movies Firebase</title>`.

-Hook up the style sheet in the `<head>` secton:
+Hook up the style sheet in the `<head>` section:

 ```html
 <link rel="stylesheet" href="css/style.css">
 ```

-In the `<body` add a text header and then hook up the JavaScript files:
+In the `<body` section add a text header and then hook up the JavaScript files:

 ```html
 <h1>CRUDiest Movies Firebase</h1>